Renstrio24p/Standalone-React-Vite/README.md

     - allows to publish your code to github page and this might take sometimes to propagate.

+    4. npm run terminate

+    - to terminate port 9500 for your localhost, this command will terminate recent activity and you accidentally closed your terminal without closing "npm start" on your project.

     There you have it.
 I hope this helps to run your project in the future.